platformsh/platformsh-docs/src/security/compliance-guidance.md

 ## Overview

-Platform.sh provides a Platform as a Service (PaaS) solution which our customers may use to store, process, or transmit cardholder data.
+Platform.sh provides a Platform as a Service (PaaS) solution which our customers may use for applications requiring PCI compliance.

+>Cardholder processing activity is discouraged.
+Please use a third party processor.

 ## Security & Compensating Controls